datacarpentry/2015-03-09-ISI-CODATA/lessons/excel/ecology-examples/01-format-data.md

 So, you can see how these two points apply directly to how you set up your spreadsheets.

-The rule of thumb, when setting up a datasheet, is columns= variables, rows = observations, cells=data (values).
+The rule of thumb, when setting up a datasheet, is:

+- columns = variables
+- rows = observations
+- cells = data (values)

 Let's try this with an example using some of our sample data: [a list of species](../../../data/biology/species.csv) and [a list of plots](../../../data/biology/plots.csv).
 You can do that by simply opening the `*.csv` files in Excel.
 Excel will automatically try to fit the data from the `*.csv` file and put the first value in column A and the second value in column B.

 The output should look like this: